zhorifiandi/zhorifiandi.github.io/_posts/2025-01-02-reliable-messaging-workers-rule-of-thumbs.md

 ### Rule of Thumb:

 Workers should stick to a single responsibility principle.
-This is very biased opinion, but based on my experience, a single worker should only:
+Maintainability is very biased opinion, but based on my experience with Xendit's teams, a single worker should only:

 - Make **at most one state-changing request** to another service (e.g., creating a transaction).
 - Perform **at most one state-changing database operation** (e.g., wrapping multiple table updates in a single DB transaction).
 - [if needed] Publish **one event** to notify subsequent workers.
 - [if needed] Execute as many read operations as needed to support state-changing actions.

-Violating those rule of thumbs will make error handling in single worker become messy.
-It's a sign to breaking down the process into separate workers.
+Violating those rule of thumbs will make error handling in single worker become messy--it's a sign to breaking down the processes into separate workers.
+You can leverage saga pattern in such cases, Read more on my writing: [Avoid Manual Reconciliation, Solve Stuck Systems Flow using Saga Pattern](https://zhorifiandi.github.io/software-engineering/2024/09/14/solve-stuck-systems-flow-using-saga-pattern.html)

 ### Practical Example